Skip to Main Content

 How the bias of the past is being built into the future

-Walkley Award-winning journalist Tracey Spicer exposes the next frontier of feminism.
+Walkley Award-winning journalist Tracey Spicer exposes the next frontier of feminism through the lens of artificial intelligence.
 Man-Made aims to open readers’ eyes to a transformative technological shift in society and give them the tools to make positive change.

 Winner,